gl-vis/regl-line2d/readme.md

 `drawLine` is invoked with the rest of options.

-### `drawLine(points|options?)`
+### `drawLine(points|options|list?)`

 Draw line and optionally update options.
 If plain `points` array passed - it will just update the positions. `null` argument will destroy instance and dispose resources.
-To batch render multiple lines - pass array with options for separate lines.
+To render multiple lines - pass an array with options for every lines.

 Option | Alias | Default | Description
 ---|---|---|---